 According to the American Cancer Society (ACS), non-small cell lung cancer (NSCLC) accounts for 80–85% of lung cancer cases.
 The three main subtypes are:

-- Adenocarcinoma.
-Around 40% of people with lung cancer have adenocarcinoma.
+- Adenocarcinoma: Around 40% of people with lung cancer have adenocarcinoma.
 It usually develops in the outer parts of the lung and tends to grow slower than the other two subtypes.
-This means that there is a better chance of a finding and treating a tumor before it has spread.
+This means there is a better chance of finding and treating a tumor before it has spread.

-- Large cell carcinoma.
-This makes up around 10–15% of lung cancers.
+- Large cell carcinoma: Around 10–15% of lung cancers are of this type.
 It can grow in any part of the lung and tends to grow faster than the other subtypes.

 Doctors commonly use the following criteria to stage NSCLC: